SpirosDR1/Qubex-PQC-Benchmarks/ROADMAP.md

 - ML-DSA-87 benchmark — sign/verify latency and correctness
   measurement (FIPS 204, level 5).
 Runs today in this repo.

-- Validation API — a stateless /verify endpoint that accepts an ML-DSA-87 public key, message, and signature and returns whether it verifies.
-Holds no keys, stores nothing.
-Runs today in this repo.
+- Verification API — a stateless /verify endpoint that accepts an ML-DSA-87 public key, message, and signature and returns whether it verifies.
+Holds no user keys, stores nothing.
+Runs today.

+- Signed attestation — every verification result is signed with the service's own ML-DSA-87 key and returned as a portable receipt, verifiable against the public key at /attestation-key.
+Runs today.

 ## Planned

-- Attestation format — signed verification result, with research into a zero-knowledge proof variant.
+- Persistent attestation key — the attestation key is currently ephemeral and rotates on restart.
+Persisting it gives the service a stable identity receipts can be pinned to.

 - Institutional integration — calling the API as an added post-quantum check over existing ECDSA custody flows, no migration.

-## Open questions
+## Research

+- ZK proof of correct verification — the current attestation signs the result the service returned; it does not prove the verification itself was performed correctly.
+A zero-knowledge proof would close that trust gap.

 - On-chain anchoring of attestations: needed or not?
-- Trust model: how a custodian independently confirms a verification result.

-_Last updated: 14 June 2026_
+_Last updated: 15 June 2026_